The World Almanac: 20th century

 The first version of the video game Where in the World is Carmen Sandiego?, published in 1985, included a copy of The World Almanac in the purchase.

+From the 1968 to 1986 editions the Almanac bore the imprints of local newspapers (in New York, the Daily News for most of the time) in various markets while published by NEA.

+Thereafter it was branded with "World Almanac Books", initially as an imprint of Pharos Books, another Scripps-owned entity, until the sales noted below.

 Over the decades The World Almanac has been featured in several Hollywood films.
 Fred MacMurray talks about it with Edward G. Robinson in Double Indemnity; Bette Davis screams about it in All About Eve; Audrey Hepburn and Gary Cooper flirt about it in Love in the Afternoon; it is featured in Miracle on 34th Street when a trial is held to see if Santa Claus really exists; Rosie Perez continually reads it in the film White Men Can't Jump; and Will Smith checks it for the exact time of sunset so he can set his digital watch in I Am Legend.

 The World Almanac For Kids was published annually since 1995 until 2014.

-In 1993 Scripps sold The World Almanac to K-III (later Primedia).
+In 1993 Scripps sold The World Almanac to K-III (now Rent Group).
 The World Almanac was sold to Ripplewood Holdings' WRC Media in 1999.
 Ripplewood bought Reader's Digest and the book was then produced by the World Almanac Education Group, which was owned by The Reader's Digest Association.

 21st century

-The World Almanac was sold to Infobase Publishing in 2009.
+The World Almanac was sold to Infobase in 2009.
 In 2018, The World Almanac published its 150-year anniversary edition.
-The World Almanac was sold to SkyHorse Publishing in 2020.
+The World Almanac, together with the "World Almanac Books" imprint used since the closing years of Scripps ownership, was sold to Skyhorse Publishing in 2020.

-As of the 2021 publication of the 2022 edition, The World Almanac is published by World Almanac Books and distributed by Simon & Schuster.
+As with other Skyhorse imprints it is distributed by Simon & Schuster.

 Editing and publishing

-In the mid-1980s, The World Almanac was being put together by a 10-member staff.
-At that time, 20 percent of the book was rarely updated (for example, the text of the Constitution of the United States), 50 percent was updated at least briefly each year, and 30 percent of the content was completely new each year.
+In the mid-1980s, The World Almanac was put together by a ten-member staff.
+Twenty percent of the book was rarely updated (for example, the text of the Constitution of the United States), fifty percent was updated at least to some extent each year, and thirty percent of the content was completely new each year.

 Lists published in The World Almanac include: